UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 - Convert the untidy data into tidy data using `.pivot_table()` making sure to keep all the columns.
 - Assign your new dataframe `set_num` as your index.
 - Name the new dataframe `tidied_lego`.
+- Find the mean number of parts for each production year and save it in an object name `year_parts_mean`.
+(We've added a verb named `.round()` to round to the nearest whole number)

 <codeblock id="03_08">
 - Are you using the correct arguments such as `index`, `columns`, and `values`?
 - Are you pivoting the correct column named `lego_info` with `values='value'`?
-- Are you resetting your index before you pivot?
-- Are you making sure to use `index=['set_num', 'name', 'year']`
-- Are you resetting and setting your index again after you pivot?
+- Are you resetting  your index again after you pivot?

 </codeblock>